Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Insurance modernization efforts don’t come without challenges.
+Insurance modernization efforts come with their own set of challenges.
 Employing preemptive strategies can lessen risks and increase the probability of success.Â

 Common challenges and their solutions:Â